-|When I originally laid out this website, in the
+|When I originally laid out this website, in

 mid-1990s, nearly everybody who used the web viewed it on

-monitor of at least SVGA (800x600 pixel) size, so I tried to make pages
+monitor of at least SVGA (800x600 pixel) size and 12"

-formatting of mainly textual web pages (with included illustrations)
+formatting of mainly textual web pages (with included

 the notion was that your browser would adapt the HTML

 whatever size screen the user had.
 As the web found

 commercial use, web page designers emerged from the people

 formatted web pages, and HTML was extended (I thought

 soon many, maybe most, pages were laid out for a fixed

 pixels, giving the page's designer more control.
-As monitors got
+As

 bigger with higher resolutions, the extra

 page size was wasted on sites formatted by 800x600 or

 and with higher resolution print often seemed to get too

-On sites like wb270.com line widths became too long for the eye to
+On sites like wb270.com line widths became too long for

 follow with a full screen browser window, but views easily

 by shrinking their window.

 I would think, "Why the hell can't she check for herself?
 If she can e-mail me she has Internet access doesn't she?"
-After a while it dawned on me that the root of the problem was that she had stopped using a computer, and maybe didn't even have one now, but certainly didn't travel with one.
-She kept her address book, her calender, and did her e-mail on her iPhone, Android phone or Blackberry.
-So also it probably was with some of the dumnb questions I get from men, that could easily be answered by looking at my site.
+After a while it dawned on me that the root of the problem was that she had stopped using a computer, and maybe didn't even have one now, and certainly didn't travel with one.
+She kept her address book, her calender, and did her e-mail on her iPhone or Android phone or a tablet.
+So also it probably was with some of the dumb questions I get from men, that could easily be answered by looking at wb270.com.
+But wb270.com just wasn't very iPhone friendly.

-Big commercial sites now get around this by either generating different versions of their website for computers and smart phones or by having dedicated apps for smart phones.
-That isn't practical for me.
-But I started thinking about how I could make wb270.com more smart-phone usable.
-The result is the current makeover, which ongoing, and I think will make the site significantly more usable on smart phones (except maybe for Blackberries, which it seems to me are simply lame as web browsers).
-Basicly I'm reduceing the amount of formatting with frames and columns, so that everything will display as one column, and I'm spacing out links so that it's easer to select them by touch with your finger, while adding a lot more navigation links.
+But in 2012 I started thinking about how I could make wb270.com more mobile usable with the old fashioned HTML web technology I understand.
+The result is the current makeover, an ongoing project which I think makes the site significantly more usable on smart phones and tablets.
+Basically I'm gradually reducing the amount of formatting with frames and columns, so that everything will display as one column, and I'm spacing out links so that it's easier to select them by touch with your finger, while adding more navigation links.
 I think that the result is a little uglier than the previous version when viewed on a big computer, but still reasonably usable.
-That's OK, wb270.com was never a thing of beauty.
-And I believe that it's now considerably more usable for the small touchscreehs of smart phones.
+If the line length becomes to long for legibility, just make your browser window narrower.
+Not elegant, but that's OK, wb270.com was never a thing of beauty.
+And I believe that it's now considerably more usable for the small touchscreens of smart phones.